FEUP-LDTS-2023/project-l12gr03/README.md

 - **Rules** - Shows on the screen a text describing the rules of the game.
 - **Symbol Assigment** - Allows player 1 to decide if it wants to have the crosses or circles symbol.
 - **Time** - Shows the players a clock with duration of the game and their best time.
+- **Pause** - Pressing 'P' the game time is paused until new order.
 - **Coin Toss** - the first player that gets to place its symbol is decided randomly.

-![img.png](resources/MainMenuPrint.png)

-![img.png](resources/RulesPrint.png)

-![img.png](resources/SquareSelectionPrint.png)

-### PLANNED FEATURES

 - **Move** - A player can change the selected square either on the bigger grid or a smaller one when appropriate.
 - **Select** - A player can choose to play its symbol on the square that it has selected.
 - **Score** - Each player has a score that starts at 0 and is incremented by 1 if they win the bigger tic-tac-toe game.
-- **Time Statistics** - When the game ends it is shown the time it took and what percentage each player took with its plays.
+- **Time Statistics** - When the game ends the time is stored.
+If it is better than the previous time a new Record Time is set.
 - **Continue** - After the game the players can choose to continue playing and keep their scores.

+![img.png](resources/MainMenuPrint.png)

+![img.png](resources/RulesPrint.png)

+![img.png](resources/SquareSelectionPrint.png)

 ### UML